SmileyDoodle/christmas-keyboard/README.md

 - Can I use libraries / frameworks on these projects?
   - Of course!
 We're providing the vanilla HTML and CSS, but you can use whatever tools and frameworks you'd like.
-- Oh no!
-I'm stuck!
-  - [[FREE]] Consider upgrading to the [Solutions tier](http://adventofjs.com).
-You'll get access to a video, where James explains how to write all the code.
-  - [[SOLUTION]] Check out the [Learn Build Teach Discord.](http://learnbuildteach.com) We have a specific channel set up, just for the Advent of JavaScript.
 - Can I use this project in my portfolio?
   - Sure!
 But, be honest about the work that _you_ did